zrythm/zrythm/doc/user/mixing/routing.rst

 Groups
 ------
+:ref:`Audio group tracks <tracks/track-types:Audio Group Track>`
+and
+:ref:`MIDI group tracks <tracks/track-types:MIDI Group Track>`
-Audio and MIDI group tracks (covered in :ref:`audio-group-track` and :ref:`midi-group-track` respectively) can be created for grouping signals.
+can be created for grouping signals.

 To route channels to these tracks, you can click the direct out selector and choose them.